NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - **Internal:** The conflict is within yourself.
 You are analyst, all parties, and battlefield at once.

-> **Note on Observer:** True Observer is rare.
+> **Note on Observer:**
+> True Observer is rare.
 It requires no power to affect the outcome (even indirectly), no output (even conversation), and no stake.
 If you pay taxes, vote, speak, share, or belong to any system connected to the conflict—you're likely a Party.
 When in doubt, assume Party.
 Observer must be proven, not assumed.
+>
+> Observer is listed for completeness.
+If you truly have no stake, the framework becomes an intellectual exercise.
+Most readers are Parties, whether they admit it or not.

+> **Note on Internal:**
-> **Note on Observer:** Note on Internal: In internal conflicts, you are always a Party — you have power, output, and stake in your own mind.
+> In internal conflicts, you are always a Party—you have power, output, and stake in your own mind.
 But you also have the capacity to observe yourself: to watch your thoughts, notice your impulses, witness your competing forces.
 This observer-capacity is not the same as the framework's Observer position.
 You're not neutral.
 You're not without stake.
 You're a Party who can also watch.
+>
-To use the framework internally: externalise.
+> To use the framework internally: externalise.
 Name the forces.
 Give them voices.
 Make them argue.
 Then run them through the stages as if they were strangers.
+>
-But internal conflict requires additional scaffolding — how to identify the parties within yourself, how to prevent the analyst from being captured by one of them.
+> The framework applies to both external and internal conflicts.
+This section focuses on external conflict for clarity.
+Internal application follows the same principles but requires additional scaffolding—how to identify the parties within yourself, how to prevent the analyst from being captured by one of them.
 That work exists.
-It is not here.
-This document focuses on external conflict.
-The principles transfer inward, but the application is its own territory.
+It is not detailed here.
+>
-And remember: internal conflicts rarely stay internal.
+> And remember: internal conflicts rarely stay internal.
 Identify who else is affected.

 ### b) Time — when the conflict is